soleh23/todos/README.md

 - When a todo gets updated in `internal` service it also gets updated in `external` service
 - The old data in `external` service does NOT get synced with `internal` service.

+The general idea behind sync logic is that on every api we check if there is a webhook attached to it, if so we call it.
+This is was the fastest way I could think of to implement the feature.
+I would also consider exposing a pub/sub, or and api to fetch changes in a given time range or starting from cursor.
+Lets talk about this!

 API definitions (same for both services)

 ```